If your partner has ever said, "I love you, but I am not IN love with you," then you know how painful it is to hear this...

-It's actually very common for someone to come into my office and say, "Dr. K, we just aren’t close anymore” or “I feel like we’re roommates who just share household responsibilities and kids” or “it feels like the spark between us is gone, there's zero romance or passion.”
+At least once a week, someone tells me, "Dr. K, we just aren’t close anymore” or “I feel like we’re roommates who just share household responsibilities and kids” or “it feels like the spark between us is gone, there's zero romance or passion.”

-Here are 10 ways to strengthen that connection and get those close, cuddly, sparky feelings back!
+Here are 10 ways to reconnect and get those close, cuddly, sparky feelings back!

 1. SPEND MORE ALONE TIME TOGETHER.